MdSyamul/Lettuce-Disease-Detection/README.md

-# Lettuce Disease Detection

-Welcome to the **Lettuce Disease Detection** repository!
-This project focuses on training Yolo11 model to accurately classify diseases affecting lettuce plants.
-Early detection and classification are crucial for preventing the spread of diseases and ensuring healthy crop yields.

-## Project Overview
+# Project Overview
-The Lettuce Disease Detection project is a part of our indoor farming project, aims to provide an automated solution for disease identification, helping in timely intervention and treatment.
+Welcome to the Lettuce Disease Detection repository!
+The Lettuce Disease Detection project is a part of our indoor farming project, aims to provide an automated solution for disease identification, helping in timely intervention and treatment.This project focuses on training the YOLOv11 model to accurately classify diseases affecting lettuce plants.
+The model is trained to detect and classify seven conditions: 'Bacterial,' 'Downy Mildew on Lettuce,' 'Powdery Mildew on Lettuce,' 'Septoria Blight on Lettuce,' 'Viral,' 'Wilt and Leaf Blight on Lettuce,' and 'Healthy.'
+Early detection and classification are essential for preventing disease spread and ensuring healthy crop yields."

 ## Status
 ⚠️ **The code and dataset provided are for demonstration purposes only.**